 -

-- You can open an HSA at any time, but to start contributing in January, you must elect during Annual Enrollment and open an account.
+While you can open an HSA at any time, you must elect during Annual Enrollment and open an account to start contributing in Jan.

 -